hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

             - hard to do instant messaging
     - smartphones
         - advantages
+            - can search information from anywhere
+                - (with internet access)
+            - can search books / articles without visiting library
+            - can be used to set reminders + alarms
+            - can type quick notes in phone
+            - can coordinate social activities
+            - can be used to monitor health
         - disadvantages
+            - using phone while exercising slows us down
+            - reduced physical social interaction
+            - easy to get distracted
+            - can be used to harras individuals
+            - can cheat exams
+            - reduce ability to have face-to-face interactions
+            - might grow anti-social behaviour

 ## Brain Rot

 - e-shopping website
+    - impact on society
+        - more convenient to shoppers
+        - time/money saved for travelling
+        - less traffic congestion
+        - less time to search and order
+            - (compared to walking physically, aisle by aisle)
+        - more choices available
+        - cheap startup costs for bussiness
+        - creates jobs for IT workers
+        - loss of basic minimum-wage type cleaning + cashier kind of jobs
+        - can operate 24x7
+        - marketplace can be accessed globally
+        - increased fraud due to online transactions
+        - we give personal information to a company
+            - data from their DBs might get stolen by hackers
     - purpose of a cart
         - accumulates goods ready for purchase
         - calculates total cost of purcahses